 This course is part one of four courses that cover the application of pharmacology in a pre-hospital setting.
 Students will learn the fundamentals of pharmacology and the laws pertaining to the possession, use, documentation, and administration of medications.
 The class will cover theories of drug interaction with body systems, including foundational pharmacology terms like indication and contraindication.
 Students will also be introduced to drug calculations and routes of drug administration.
-Prerequisites: HL125 or EMT license or pending status, BI107, SI112, and appropriate placement test scores.
-Co-requisites: HL134, HL140, and HL146.
+Prerequisites: EMT license or pending status, and appropriate placement test scores or permission of Program Director.
+Co-requisites: BI107, HL134, HL140, and HL146.